-Section 2: A resilience-based framework for

-investing in mitigation and adaptation efforts 44 Explanation of key concepts used in the Plan 47 Things we need to know about using the concept of resilience 49 History of Torres Strait climate change responses 50 Progress since the first edition of the Plan 51 The wider adoption of resilience by governments 52 Torres Strait resilience framework 53 Six key influences on climate resilience 56 At what level do we drive the response to climate change?
-58 Enhanced Community Resilience 59 Full development of this Plan's adaptation pathways and actions 64 e region's carbon footprint?
-65 Mitigation Strategy 1: Implementation of the Torres Strait Renewable Energy Transition Plan (RETP) 202 2166 Mitigation Strategy 2: Energy Conservation and Efficiency initiatives .68 Mitigation Strategy 3: Development of an eMobility program .68 Mitigation Strategy 4: Ongoing representation for climate policy change .69 climate change impacts Resilience Strategy 1: Maximising readiness for extreme events Resilience Strategy 2: Minimising vulnerabilities in the five Capitals 75 Strong Individual and Family Resilience Empowered Women and Youth Healthy Country - Land and Sea 86 Resilience Strategy 3: Minimising vulnerabilities of public infrastructure, housing, cultural sites and coastlines to predicted threats.
-96 How does climate change affect coral cay islands?
-Resilience Strategy 4: Proactive livelihood diversification and food security Building greater food security
+Section 2: A resilience-based framework for investing in mitigation and adaptation efforts 44 Explanation of key concepts used in the Plan 47 Things we need to know about using the concept of resilience 49 History of Torres Strait climate change responses 50 Progress since the first edition of the Plan 51 The wider adoption of resilience by governments 52 Torres Strait resilience framework 53 Six key influences on climate resilience 56 At what level do we drive the response to climate change?
+58 Enhanced Community Resilience 59 Full development of this Plan's adaptation pathways and actions 64 Section 3: What can we all do to reduce the region's carbon footprint?
+65 Mitigation Strategy 1: Implementation of the Torres Strait Renewable Energy Transition Plants an (RETP) 202166 Mitigation Strategy 2: Energy Conservation and Efficiency initiatives 68 Mitigation Strategy 3: Development of an eMobility program 68 Mitigation Strategy 4: Ongoing representation for climate policy change 69 Section 4: Strategies, & pathways for minimising climate change impacts Resilience Strategy 1: Maximising readiness for extreme events Resilience Strategy 2: Minimising vulnerabilities in the five Capitals 75 Strong Individual and Family Resilience Empowered Women and Youth Healthy Country - Land and Sea 86 Resilience Strategy 3: Minimising vulnerabilities of public infrastructure, housing, cultural sites and coastlines to predicted threats 96 How does climate change affect coral cay islands?
+100 Resilience Strategy 4: Proactive livelihood diversification and food security 107 Building greater food security 115 Section 5: Strategies for empowering, enabling and supporting indigenous led climate adaptation 117 Monitoring and evaluation 132 As an example 133 Acronyms 134 Appendix 135 Deferences 127